 2. Get yourself the right tools

-From money apps to forums and newsletters, there are lots of existing tools to take your money further.
-When it comes to finding the right one for you, pick something that you find clear and easy, so it can quickly become a part of your everyday routine.
-With the right resources, the possibilities are endless!
+From money apps to forums and newsletters, pick a tool you find clear and easy, so it can quickly become a part of your everyday routine.

 3. Get informed – knowledge is power!